Portfolio of J.T. Carroll

 Educate through Experience

-I approach history from a different perspective than many historians you encounter.
-As a cultural historian, I strive to introduce my students to the broad currents of history by using cultural texts and the experiences of minorities to confirm or critique the chronological march expected of most history survey courses.
+I approach history from a different perspective than many historians you may encounter.
+As a cultural historian, I strive to introduce my students to the broad currents of history by using cultural texts and the experiences of minorities to confirm or critique the chronological march expected in most history survey courses.

 My goal is that students interact with the past from the present rather than just passively learn facts.
 In my university courses and discussion sections, students access the past through various activities like listening to music, examining artwork, reading short stories or novels, and watching films or performances.
 By exploring the relationship between politics, society, and culture, it is possible for students to develop a deeper knowledge of the past that better reveals the fullness, diversity, and complexity of the human experience.